aumovio_brake_system_roadmap.jpg

 Distributed Brake System

-Building on the long experience gained with tried-and-tested electromechanical actuation, the transition to a complete brake-by-wire system can now follow.
+Building on our extensive experience in tried-and-tested electrohydraulic actuation, the transition to a complete brake-by-wire system can now follow.
 To this end, AUMOVIO has developed the MK C2D concept, a modularized and scalable system generation that consists of two independent actuators.

 MK C2 brake-by-wire with electronic brake pedal